WhirlWolf/Show-Tracker/README.md

   <img src="assets/banner.svg" alt="Show Tracker" width="100%"/>
 </p>

-# 📺 Show Tracker
+# Show Tracker
-A tasker project to get notifications for new show and anime episodes.
+A tasker project to track shows for new episodes.

 Released: May 30, 2022